mjarvis1997/HTML-Element-Scraper/README.md

 3. Wait for prompt and enter the Element ID's separated by comma
 4. The value of those elements will be printed to the page

+## Plans for future updates
+- Accept other identifiers, like class (or possibly mimic CSS selectors)
+- Improved I/O
+  - currently relies on browser prompts
+  - Use Node.JS to run server side
+  - Accept inputs from other programs/terminal

 ## What Javascript methods are used?
 [DomParser.parseFromString()](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser/parseFromString)